-Just as Jesus resurrected Himself from death, He can resurrect the sinner from the power and control of sin.
-This means that Jesus gives the believer all the grace necessary to live a victories life “I can do all things through Christ which strengtheneth me” (Philippians 4:13).
-The Lord gives the believer a new nature that makes obedience to Him a joy.
-A born-again Christian finds it no wearying struggle to keep the Ten Commandments instead he proclaims, “I delight to do thy will, O my God: yea, thy law is within my heart” (Psalms 40:8).
+The Lord gives the believer a new nature that makes obedience to the Lord a joy.
+A born-again Christian finds it no struggle to keep the Ten Commandments (Exodus 20:3-17).
+And he proclaims, “I delight to do thy will, O my God: yea, thy law is within my heart” (Psalms 40:8).

 In His service,